-- Drive and deliver an exporting culture on the Sunshine Coast through development of the Sunshine Coast Export Network, LinkedIn group, export briefings, workshops and the annual Export Awards event.
+- Drive and deliver an exporting culture on the Sunshine Coast through development of the Sunshine Coast Export Network, LinkedIn group, workshops, networking evenings and the annual Premier of Queensland Export Awards.

-- Educate and prepare businesses through tailored Export Programs for up to 40 companies each year.
+- Educate and prepare businesses through tailored Export Development Programs.

-- Assist up to 10 businesses with one-on-one tailored support for experienced exporters looking to expand their global presence.
+- Assist businesses with one-on-one tailored support for experienced exporters looking to expand their global presence.

 - Present businesses with a range of export pathways available to them including council missions, State or Federal Government missions and event participation.

 - Promote Sunshine Coast Exporters to the rest of the world through trade events and published case studies.